queryluke/masseffect-5e-data/text/en/bestiary/centurion.md

       text: >-
         As a bonus action, the centurion can move up to its speed toward a hostile creature that it can see.
+    grenades:
+      name: Grenades
+      text: >-
+        The centurion has the following grenades equipped.
+It can use a grenade as an action.
   actions:
     multiattack:
       name: Multiattack